-- Make the required change in the System Manager (the values are stored locally in the EtherCAT slave). - If the value is to be stored permanently, enter it in the Startup list.
+Make the required change in the System Manager The values are stored locally in the EtherCAT slave

+• If the value is to be stored permanently, enter it in the Startup list.
 The order of the Startup entries is usually irrelevant.

-Fig. 11: Startup list in the TwinCAT System Manager
+Fig. 9: Startup list in the TwinCAT System Manager

 The Startup list may already contain values that were configured by the System Manager based on the ESI specifications.
-Additional application-specific entries can also be created.
+Additional application-specific entries can be created.

-Online / offline list
+Online/offline list

-When working with the TwinCAT System Manager, a distinction must be made as to whether the EtherCAT device is currently "available", i.e. switched on and connected via EtherCAT - i.e. online - or whether a configuration is created offline without slaves being connected.
+While working with the TwinCAT System Manager, a distinction has to be made whether the EtherCAT device is "available", i.e. switched on and linked via EtherCAT and therefore online, or whether a configuration is created offline without connected slaves.